jkail-fr/Calendar/README.md

 - [ ] Delete list with confirmation
 - [ ] Header to go back to list of lists and profile and logout (?)
 - [ ] Maybe a dropdown menu with all list
+- [X] Logout system that can be called anywhere and redirect to homepage after disconnecting the user

 ## List